Whats new in 2210

 Manage macOS software updates with Intune

-This is a realy new feature.
-You can now configure the software update behaviour for Mac Automated Device Enrollment (ADE).
-There is an support for the following update types: Critical updates, Firmware updates, Configuration file updates, All other updates (OS, built-in apps).
+This is a really new feature.
+You can now configure the software update behavior for Mac Automated Device Enrollment (ADE).
+There is support for the following update types: Critical updates, Firmware updates, Configuration file updates, All other updates (OS, built-in apps).
 I will show you how you can configure this:

-• Open the MEM Portal and navigate to Devices
+• Open the Intune admin center and navigate to Devices

 • Select Update policies for macOS (preview)